Court Reporting Programs at Five Towns College

 Court Reporting students who wish to resume their studies after a break of any length, must be prepared to register for the speedbuilding course that follows the one in which they received the last passing grade.
 If the student wishes to reapply for a speedbuilding course in which the grade of IP at LIBI was earned, that student must demonstrate proficiency in the speedbuilding course that was the prerequisite for this course.

 As explained above, former students who cannot demonstrate proficiency in the speedbuilding course as explained will be denied re-entry into the program.
-At this point, the student will be given the opportunity to register as a non-matriculated student taking the appropriate speedbuilding course as determined by the Department Chair.
+At this point, the student will be given the opportunity to register as a non-matriculated student taking the appropriate speedbuilding course as determined by the Court Reporting Program Coordinator.
 The student is only permitted to enroll in that specific speedbuilding course for two semesters.
 Following completion of the course, the student will be assessed by a proficiency examination for consideration for re-entry.

 Students dismissed from the program and seeking re-entry must enroll in the course(s) in which a failing grade was received and earn a passing grade before being considered for re-entry into the program.
 The student will be enrolled as a non-matriculated student during this period of time.